-Each student is evaluated with respect to the Learning Outcomes described in each course curriculum specified by the B.C.
+Each student is evaluated with respect to the learning standards described in each course curriculum specified by the B.C.
 Ministry of Education or the Office of Religious Education.
+In grades 10-12.
 S.T.A. follows the B.C.
 Ministry of Education grading system which appears in the adjacent table.
 Students who have not yet completed a course and who have not yet attained the learning outcomes before the course is complete are given a standing of I.P.
 (In Progress).

+Percen Letter

-Percent Letter Grade G.P.A.
+t Grade

-86+ Α 4
+86+ Α

-73-85 В 3
+73-85 В

-67-72 C+ 2.5
+67-72 C+

-60-66 С 2
+60-66 С

-50-59 C- 1
+50-59 C-

-0-49 F 0
+0-49 F